Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

-In summary, Examples~1--2 provide complementary validation of the particle dynamics and the particle--kinetic--hydrodynamic hierarchy developed in this work.
+In summary, Examples~1--3 provide complementary validation of the particle dynamics and the particle--kinetic--hydrodynamic hierarchy developed in this work.
 In Example~1, we simulate $n=100$ rotating, colliding floes in the periodic domain $\Omega=[-\pi,\pi]^2$ under a constant ocean velocity $\bfu\equiv(0.3,0)^{T}$.
 The results confirm the theoretical long-time velocities and angular velocity alignment with the ocean velocity.
 The corresponding kinetic energies exhibit the expected dissipative trends, while momentum and angular momentum satisfy the correct balance laws in the presence of ocean drag.
-In Example~2, we retain the same domain, time stepping, and physical parameters, but impose a spatially varying rotational ocean flow and place $n=10^4$ identical floes on a $100\times 100$ lattice with zero initial velocities.
-Solving the continuum system \eqref{eq:LI2H} on a $50\times 50$ grid using a linear finite element mesh and coarse-graining the particle data onto the same grid, we find that the particle and continuum fields match well, demonstrating that the hydrodynamic closure reproduces the coarse-scale statistics of the particle model and thereby supporting the consistency of the proposed multiscale hierarchy.
+In Example~2, we use the same domain, time stepping, and physical parameters, but impose a spatially varying rotational ocean flow and place $n=14400$ identical floes on a $120\times 120$ lattice with zero initial velocities.
+Solving the continuum system \eqref{eq:LI2H} on a $30\times 30$ grid using a linear finite element mesh and coarse-graining the particle data onto the same grid, we find that the particle and continuum fields match well.
+Example 3 is a realistic simulation that shows agreement with the buoy observations and with the continuum model.
+Overall, these examples demonstrate that the hydrodynamic closure reproduces the large-scale statistics of the particle model and thereby support the consistency of the proposed multiscale hierarchy.